Railway related deaths

 Network Rail

-Concerns summary Inadequate low fencing at the railway line allowed easy access, posing a significant risk of death or injury from high-speed trains to both adults and children, despite a clear duty to prevent access.
+Concerns summary (AI summary) Inadequate low fencing at the railway line allowed easy access, posing a significant risk of death or injury from high-speed trains to both adults and children, despite a clear duty to prevent access.

 Christopher McGuffie